marcelinoedu/marcelinoedu/README.md

-🔭 I’m currently working on personal projects switching sides with an arch corporate enterprise;
+🔭 I’m currently switching sides with an arch corporate enterprise;

-🌱 I’m currently PHP, JavaScript, NodeJS, React and Laravel;
+🌱 I’m currently PHP, JavaScript, NodeJS, React, VueJs and Laravel;

 👨‍💻 All of my projects are available at ...